conr2286/PocketFT8Xcvr/README.md

 * frequency     Operating frequency in kHz (default is 7074).
 * locator       Four letter Maidenhead grid square (Required if no GPS).
 * enableAVC     Enable/disable SI4735 AVC (default is enabled).
-* gpsTimeout    Seconds setup() will wait for the GPS to acquire a fix
 * qsoTimeout    Seconds the QSO Sequencer will retransmit a msg without receiving a usable response from remote station (default is 180)

 ## GPS
-If available, the rig will use the current UTC time and location (Maidenhead grid square) from an attached GPS.
+If available, the rig will use the current UTC date, time and location (Maidenhead grid square) from an attached GPS.
 The V2.00 hardware requires a patch wire to connect the GPS PPS connector pin to Teensy digital pin 2.
-The firmware monitors PPS interrupts and begins using the UTC time and location only when/if the GPS has acquired a satellite fix.
-Without a GPS fix, the firmware uses the date/time from the battery-backed Teensy Real Time Clock (RTC) and displays that date/time in red.
-After a fix is obtained, the date/time display appears in green.
-The GPS is not required but *greatly* facilitates logging and accurate synchronization with FT8 timeslots.
+The firmware monitors PPS interrupts and begins using the UTC time and location only when/if the GPS acquires a satellite fix.
+Without a GPS fix, the firmware uses the date/time from the battery-backed Teensy Real Time Clock (RTC) and displays that date/time in yellow.
+After a fix is obtained, the date/time displays in green.
+The GPS is not required but *greatly* facilitates UTC logging and accurate synchronization with FT8 timeslots.

 ## Logging
 Pocket FT8 logs successful contacts to an ADIF file on the Teensy SD disk.
-The date/time are recorded in UTC after the rig acquires a GPS fix.
-If the rig has never had a GPS fix, the date/time come from the RTC initialized when the firmware was last loaded into Teensy by your host computer --- that may work for FT8 but the UTC timezone (for log) is unknown.
+The date/time are recorded in UTC if the rig has acquired a GPS fix.
+If the rig has never had a GPS fix, the date/time come from the boot loader and the computer that installed the firmware --- that may work for FT8 but the UTC date/time will be incorrect in the ADIF log.
 You really do want the GPS.
 The logging software considers a contact successful when the rig obtains the remote station's callsign and signal report (yes, that's a little more severe than required by ARRL's LoTW).
 Without a GPS, the grid locator can be obtained from the configuration file.

 ## Robo-Op
-Pocket FT8 firmware includes a sequencer somewhat akin (or ajar...;) to that used in wsjtx and DX FT8.
+Pocket FT8 firmware includes a "RoboOp" "sequencer somewhat akin (or ajar...;) to those used in wsjtx and DX FT8.
 The sequencer conducts a standard FT8 QSO initiated with your station's CQ, or with your reply to a station calling CQ.
 The sequencer automagically coordinates its transmissions with those of the remote station to avoid "doubling" (transmitting in the same timeslot as the remote transmission).
 In most cases, the sequencer prepares a reply during the FT8 "dwell" time (between timeslots) and can transmit in the very next timeslot.
-If not... well... it will wait for an appriopriate timeslot.
+If not... well... it will wait for an appriopriate even/odd timeslot.
 The sequencer is implemented as a giant state machine that attempts to make the best of difficult conditions/responses to complete a troubled QSO.
 The sequencer has a configurable QSO Timeout feature to abort a run-on QSO (including CQ) arising from QRM, QRN, or a QRT/QLF remote station.
-As with most large state machines... the code is difficult to follow, but is mitigated with an abundance of comments that attempt to explain what's happening in the various event handlers and their resulting actions.
+As with most large state machines... the code is difficult to follow, but is mitigated with an abundance of comments that attempt to explain what's happening in the various event handlers and their actions.

+## CQ Button
+The CQ button directs RoboOp to begin calling CQ in the next FT8 timeslot.
+RoboOp will continue calling CQ until either a response is received, a timeout occurs, the operator toggles the CQ button, or clicks the ABort button.

+## TU Button
+The TUne button transmits a dead carrier at the CONFIG.JSON specified operating frequency.
+Toggling the TUne button or clicking ABort drops the carrier.

+## AB Button
+The ABort button aborts a transmission in-progress.

+## TX Button
+The TX button directs RoboOp to respond to the first received CQ message.
+Unless CONFIG.JSON has configured otherwise, RoboOp ignores recent duplicates already in the log.
+Toggling the TX button or the completion of a QSO disables the TX mode auto-responses.

+## M0, M1 and M2 Buttons
+These buttons transmit a free-text FT8 message specified in CONFIG.JSON.